PicoCreator/Not-DnD-5thSRD/README.md

     - Rule of thumb, if you find the term used in 1800s literature (or earlier), we can use that as the source
     - Update the terms table accordingly (we might need to make this a seperate document)
     - If a human were to further rewrite each page, we are probably good to go.
+    - To aid this process, the docs was scanned against an npm dictionary `word-list`, with unique words listed [in terms/unique-words.txt](./terms/unique-words.txt)

 - Step 2) Cleanup and fix any formatting issues in the various documents.
     - GPT had limits, as such I had to splt up chunks part by part, these may cause formatting issues within the same document